grailbio/rules_r/README.md

 sandbox, so it can be depended upon by other package builds.

 The builds produced from this rule are tested to be byte-for-byte reproducible with the same R installation.
+For native code compilation, the compiler flags for reproducibility are defined in the default site Makevars file in the local toolchain.
+If using your own toolchain, ensure that your site Makevars file has the right flags.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>